ChuckTSI/starlink_dishy_grpc_web/README.md

 <p>A large thanks to <a href="https://github.com/sparky8512">Sparky8512</a> for providing the kick start to all of this</p>

+<h2>Why did I make this?</h2>
+<p>There are so many open source and closed sourced software out there that can leverage JSON formatted data, I figured it would be simpler to run just a web server that would output the data in a format you can use for your own projects</p>

 <h2>Prerequisites</h2>
 <p>This requires basic knowledge of dockers and how to launch one.
 I have tried to make this as foolproof as possible.</p>